Information about submitting a presentation for GUS will be available soon. In the meantime, please note the following:

 The abstract or summary should contain your final title and the list of all authors/presenters for the presentation.

 You will submit your abstract or summary as a Word, RTF, PDF, or text document to the “GUS Presentation/Summary Abstract” assignment in the GUS Moodle.

 If you have any special needs for your presentation, this will be the time to let us know.

 As GUS approaches, please keep an eye on your e-mail for important announcements.
 We will be sending out draft schedules, asking you to verify information, and otherwise working on making sure that the symposium will run as smoothly as possible.

-On Wednesday, March 5, we will hold an information session in the afternoon that provides an opportunity for presenters and session presiders to hear from the organizing committee and ask any questions about the day itself.
+On the Wednesday before GUS, we will hold an information session in the afternoon that provides an opportunity for presenters and session presiders to hear from the organizing committee and ask any questions about the day itself.
 We will send out information about the time and place a few days before that.

 Tell your professors and fellow Guilford students that you are presenting at GUS and encourage them to come.
 You are also welcome and encouraged to invite family members and friends outside the Guilford community to attend GUS.

 GUS: Friday, April 21.
 What do I do, where do I go?

 Although there is no dress code for GUS, most presenters will choose to dress in professional attire (in other words, no athletic wear, jeans, etc.) Some session chairs may require professional attire.